ArDoCo/NLWrapper/README.md

 # NLWrapper
 Convenience wrapper to use in combination with [PARSE](PARSE.ipd.kit.edu/)

+Javadoc can be found [here](http://gram21.github.io/NLWrapper/javadoc/).